-17 Genius Guest Book Ideas
+17 Unique Wedding Guest Book Ideas

-That being said, if you’re of the mind to spice things up, here are 17 fun ideas that will get the party off and running.
+That being said, if you’re of the mind to spice things up, here are 17 unique ideas that will get the party off and running.
 Look for something below that reflects you and/or makes you smile because at the end of the day, you’ll be the one looking back and enjoying it.

-- Instant Photos of Your Guests
+Instant Photos of Your Wedding Guests

-- Sign a Thumbprint
+2. Sign Guest Book with a Thumbprint

-- A Mad Libs Guest Book
+3. A Mad Libs Guest Book for Your Wedding

 We are (feeling) to be at your wedding to witness the (emotion) of such a/an (adjective) couple.
 We (verb) you nothing but the best and many (noun) of happiness.
 (Noun)!
 Love, (Your Name)

-- Photos Through the Ages
+4. Photos Through the Ages Wedding Photo Book

-Let’s say you want a somewhat traditional guest book with a small twist – this is the perfect choice for you.
+Let’s say you want a somewhat traditional guest book with a small twist – this is the perfect idea for you.
 Each page can feature milestones of you and your honey at different points in your lives.
 Guests can enjoy looking back at both of you as babies, adorable toddlers, awkward preteens, at the prom with other people...
 It’s fun, right?

-- A Guest Book / Address Book
+5. A Wedding Guest Book / Address Book

 One thing you’ll appreciate after the wedding is a book that not only features your guests, but also includes their addresses.
 This is a book that you’ll really open over and over again as the years go by.